nu-tech-ethics/summer2024/pages/_assignments/identity01.md

 draft: 0
 ---

-## Setup (you'll only do this once)
+## Journal Setup
 1. Create a Google Document and title in the following way: “LASTNAME_FIRSTINITIAL_IDJ” (EX: “MELO_N_IDJ”)
   - This whole doc is your journal– a place to keep all entries together.
-  - You’ll be submitting individual entries through Canvas
+  - You’ll be submitting **individual entries** through Canvas
 2. Share Google Doc with profs:
   - vcchavez@u.northwestern.edu
   - melon@u.northwestern.edu

-3. Every time you make an entry, you must submit the text to Canvas
+Remember: Every time you make an entry, **you must submit the text on Canvas.**

 ## Let’s do the first entry!
 Share your thoughts on the following:

-1a.
-Why are you taking this course?
+- Why are you taking this course?

-1b.
-How would you characterize your own relationship with technology?
+- How would you characterize your own relationship with technology?

-2a.
-What do you need to thrive in this course (personally, intellectually, and socially)?
+- What do you need to thrive in this course (personally, intellectually, and socially)?

-2b.
-What can you offer members of the course to thrive together (kind words, physical help, intellectual collaboration, and so on)?
+- What can you offer members of the course to thrive together (kind words, physical help, intellectual collaboration, and so on)?

-2c.
-Anything else you think we should know!
+- Anything else you think we should know!

+Remember: **Submit your *entry text* on Canvas.**